tigert/commissaire/doc/services.rst

 expect to take 1 or more arguments where the 1 required argument is ``message`` which is the message itself in the case the method needs extra information.

-To return results back to the caller via the bus simply use the ``return`` statement as if it was a normal method.
+To return results back to the caller via the message bus simply use the ``return`` statement as if it was a normal method.
 If there is an error ``raise`` the proper exception.
-These will be transformed into proper messages and returned to the bus and passed to the caller.
+These will be transformed into proper messages and returned to the message bus and passed to the caller.

 .. note::